 Be proactive – five steps to take now

 - Use your phone’s built-in password system.
-Some smart phones can be locked using virtually impossible to replicate personalized passwords, such as the fingerprint scanning technology, while others use “pattern locks,” where the user swipes their finger in a specifically chosen pattern.
 If you have a smart phone with a Personal Identification Number (PIN) style password, make sure to create a tricky PIN; 1234 is too easy for a thief to guess.

 - Adjust your settings so that you phone locks within seconds after you’ve stopped using it.